Bermuda Attractions

 Paget Marsh Bermuda

 Before the boardwalk was constructed, it was quite difficult and even hazardous to explore the marsh on foot.
-In the first phase, 300 feet of boardwalk has been completed and as you walk over it you can see five different ecosystems.
+In the first phase, 300 feet of boardwalk was completed and as you walk over it you can see five different ecosystems.

 Dr Wingate says, "There are pure stands of red mangrove, saw-grass, savanna, original cedar and palmetto canopy, with native ferns covering the floor, and intermediate woodland with wax myrtle, wood shrubs and bushy areas.
 The boardwalk goes through all these habitats."